Ferrari flaunts its latest models on the catwalk

 Ferrari’s former chief executive Louis Camilleri unveiled the brand extension strategy, which includes fashion, restaurants and other luxury experiences, in 2019 just before the coronavirus pandemic struck and delayed the plans.

-The launch now comes days after the appointment of new Chief Executive Benedetto Vigna, a 52-year-old physicist who has spent 26 years at semiconductor maker STMicroelectronics (STM.BN) and is expected to drive Ferrari into the era of electric cars. read more
+The launch now comes days after the appointment of new Chief Executive Benedetto Vigna, a 52-year-old physicist who has spent 26 years at semiconductor maker STMicroelectronics and is expected to drive Ferrari into the era of electric cars.

 Camilleri said Ferrari’s brand spin-offs were too stretched and planned to cut about half of the carmaker’s licence agreements and trim some 30% of its product categories.